Climate Consulting

 Carbon Credits

-Carbon Credits represent a 1 tonnereduction of carbon equivalent, and are generated by facilities that perform below their jurisdictional carbon pricing program’s benchmark for emissions.
+Carbon Credits represent a 1 tonne reduction of carbon equivalent, and are generated by facilities that perform below their jurisdictional carbon pricing program’s benchmark for emissions.

 The delta between the facility’s actual emissions and the benchmark, measured in tonnes of carbon equivalent, would be the number of Carbon Credits that the facility receives.

-Because Carbon Credits represent a reduction below an industry established benchmark, it is possible for carbon emitting facilities such as a gas fired electricity generation project to earn Carbon Credits.
+Because Carbon Credits represent a reduction below an industry established benchmark, it is possible for carbon-emitting facilities, such as a gas-fired electricity generation project, to earn Carbon Credits.

-Buyers of Carbon Credits for ESG purposes should be weary of the source of those credits in order to avoid getting labeled for greenwashing from buying credits with a poor narrative, such as an artificially high benchmark.
+Buyers of Carbon Credits for ESG purposes should be cautious of the source of those credits in order to avoid getting labeled for greenwashing from buying credits with a poor narrative, such as an artificially high benchmark.

 Carbon Offsets

-Buyers (or corporations that invest in projects which generate Carbon Offsets) however, should aware that the protocol used to quantify the Carbon Offset doesn’t always align with the then-current emissions avoided from the project.
+Buyers (or corporations that invest in projects which generate Carbon Offsets) should be aware that the protocol used to quantify the Carbon Offset doesn’t always align with the then-current emissions avoided from the project.